keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 create the ArgoCD applications in our cluster.
-Each stage of our application (`dev` `production`) is represented by a separate ArgoCD application which points to a helm chart for the respective stage.
+Each stage of our application (`dev` `production`) is represented by a separate ArgoCD application which points to a Helm chart for the respective stage.
-The helm charts can be found in our [GitOps repository](https://github.com/bacherfl/keptn-analysis-demo) in the following sub folders:
+The Helm charts can be found in our [GitOps repository](https://github.com/bacherfl/keptn-analysis-demo) in the following sub folders:

-- `simple-app/chart-dev`: Contains the helm chart for the application in the `dev` stage
+- `simple-app/chart-dev`: Contains the Helm chart for the application in the `dev` stage
-- `simple-app/chart-prod`: Contains the helm chart for the application in the `prod` stage
+- `simple-app/chart-prod`: Contains the Helm chart for the application in the `prod` stage

 The ArgoCD applications are created by applying the following manifest: